-III.
-Philip's evangelism (8:4-40)
+Third, Philip's evangelism (8:4-40).
 On the day Stephen was martyred, a great persecution broke out against the church in Jerusalem.
 Saul began to destroy the church.
 Because of persecution, the early Christians were scattered throughout Judea and Samaria.
 But wherever they were, they took the gospel with them.
 The great work of God was done by these scattered Christians.
 The church transposed from the established church (ecclesia) to the scattered church (diaspora).
-Before this persecution, the people of Jesus in the establishment were the unit of the church.
-But now, one person who believes the gospel of Jesus is the church, wherever he may be.
+Before this persecution, the people of Jesus in the Jerusalem establishment were the unit of the church.
+But now, wherever he may be, one person who believes the gospel of Jesus is the church.
 These two kinds of churches have existed throughout church history.
-In this part, the author explains in two ways how the church reached out to Samaria and Ethiopia.
+In chapter 8, the author explains how the church reached out to Samaria and even to Ethiopia.

-First, Philip's evangelism in Samaria.
+First, Philip evangelized in Samaria (5-25).
 Philip was not one of the Twelve.
-He was one of the seven deacons.
-He ran for his life to Samaria.
+He was one of the seven deacons (6:5).
+He ran for his life to a city in Samaria.
 There he preached the gospel and healed the sick.
 So there was great joy in that city.
 Where there was a work of God, there was great joy.
 In that city there was a man named Simon.
 He was a witch-doctor.
 He was smart enough to handle fearful people with his tricks.
-He obtained the people's respect and their money.
-But he decided to become a Christian, hoping to buy from the apostles the ability to heal the sick (18).
+He obtained their respect and their money.
+But when he saw Philip's popularity, he decided to become a Christian.
+He hoped to buy from the apostles the ability to give the Holy Spirit.
 Peter rebuked him for his wrong motive (20-23).

 The early Christians were desperate because of persecutions.
 But God was doing his own work.
 The apostles had no idea to come to Samaria, because they were busy to maintain the church of Jesus in Jerusalem amid persecutions.
-At that time, the Jews had no dealings with the Samaritans (Jn 4:9).
+Besides, the Jews had no dealings with the Samaritans (Jn 4:9).
 But God sent Peter and John to see about God's work among the Samaritans (14).
 So the apostles came to Samaria and saw the work of God in Samaritan people.
 They could not but approve of them as the church of Jesus.
 In this way, Samaria was evangelized.